11. Annex¶

 All the mandatory components of the GXDCH are open-source software.
 The development and architecture of the GXDCH is under the governance of the Gaia-X Association.

-A GXDCH instance runs the engine to validate the Gaia-X rules, therefore becoming the go-to place to become Gaia-X conformant.
+A GXDCH instance runs the engine to validate the Gaia-X rules, therefore becoming the go-to place to become Gaia-X compliant.
 The instances are non-exclusive, interchangeable, and operated by multiple market operators.

 Note

-It is crucial to differentiate conformity and compatibility.
+It is crucial to differentiate compliance and compatibility.

-A service can be made Gaia-X conformant with Gaia-X Policy Rules (see the Policy Rules Conformity Document).
+A service can be made Gaia-X compliant with Gaia-X Policy Rules (see the Policy Rules Compliance Document).
 Software cannot.

 However, software can be made Gaia-X compatible with Gaia-X specifications.